cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 sudo apt -y upgrade
 ```

-Once the machine is updated, we can install Apache2 using `apt`.
+Once the machine is updated, we can install Apache using `apt`.
 First we'll use `apt search` to identify the specific package name.
 I know that a lot of results will be returned, so I will **pipe** `|` the output from `apt search` command
 through the `head` command to look at the initial results: